 - (1) Adjusted Net Income is adjusted to exclude amortization of all acquisition-related intangibles as such amounts are inconsistent in amount and frequency and are significantly impacted by the timing and/or size of acquisitions (see corresponding adjustments in the reconciliation of net income to Adjusted Net Income presented above).
 Management believes that the adjustment of acquisition-related intangible amortization supplements GAAP financial measures because it allows for greater comparability of operating performance.
 Although we exclude amortization from acquisition-related intangibles from our non-GAAP expenses, management believes that it is important for investors to understand that such intangibles were recorded as part of purchase accounting and may contribute to revenue generation.
 Amortization of intangibles that relate to past acquisitions will recur in future periods until such intangibles have been fully amortized.
 Any future acquisitions may result in the amortization of additional intangibles. - (n) Represents the weighted average number of shares of Class A common stock outstanding (on as-converted basis) for the year ended December 31, 2020, and the period from July 11, 2019 to December 31, 2019 (in each case, excluding shares that were subject to forfeiture) - (o) Adjustment for incremental depreciation and amortization recorded due to fair-value adjustments under ASC 805 in the Successor Period. - (p) Represents pro forma income tax adjustment effect associated with items adjusted above.
-As Hawk Parent, as the accounting Predecessor, was not subject to income taxes, the tax effect above was calculated on the adjustments related to the Successor period only. - (q) Reflects the mark-to-market fair value adjustments of the warrant liabilities.
+As Hawk Parent, as the accounting Predecessor, was not subject to income taxes, the tax effect above was calculated on the adjustments related to the Successor period only.

 Adjusted EBITDA for the year ended December 31, 2020 and the combined year ended December 31, 2019 was \$68.2 million and \$48.4 million, respectively, representing a 40.7% year-over-year increase.
 Adjusted Net Income for the year ended December 31, 2020 and the combined year ended December 31, 2019 was \$43.7 million and \$39.5 million, respectively, representing a 10.8% year-over-year increase.
-Our net loss attributable to the Company for the year ended December 31, 2020 and the combined year ended December 31, 2019 was \$105.6 million and \$55.3 million, respectively, representing a 91.0% year-over-year decrease.
+Our net loss attributable to the Company for the year ended December 31, 2020 and the combined year ended December 31, 2019 was \$34.8 million and \$40.0 million, respectively, representing a 13.1% year-over-year decrease.